Vegan Caramel Recipe

 Mix the milk and cornflour mixture into the rest of the soy milk.

-Melt the vegan butter in a small saucepan over a low heat.
+Melt the vegan margarine in a small saucepan over a low heat.
 Add the rest of the ingredients then turn the heat up high.

 Stir continuously until the caramel becomes thick.
 Remove from the heat and leave it to cool.